devoptix/gelrpc-node/README.md

 ### Message Types

 There are three basic message types: request, response and notification.
+*A ...*

-A request has a method (or path) name, argument data and a request id.
+- request has a method/path, argument data and a request id.
-A response has result data and a request id.
+- response has result data and a request id.
-A notification has a method (or path) name, argument data and a request id value of `-1`.
+- notification has a method/path, argument data and a request id value of `-1`.

 ![Figure 1](/docs/resources/message-types.png)